sloukit/pydew-valley-uzh-second-study/CONTRIBUTING.md

 ## Translations

-The game supports for now English 🇬🇧 (abbreviated to `en` ) and German 🇩🇪 (abbreviated to `de` )
+The game supports, for now, English 🇬🇧 (abbreviated to `en` ) and German 🇩🇪 (abbreviated to `de` )

-Now, all strings that are displayed, need to be kept in 2 files:
+Now, all strings that are displayed need to be kept in 2 files:

 - `data/translations/en.txt`
 - `data/translations/de.txt`